How Congenital Facial Paralysis Can Affect Children

-Congenital facial paralysis can affect a child starting at birth, and its impact can be significant.
-Kids can experience physical side effects due to congenital facial paralysis, along with emotional issues that can affect their self-confidence and ability to connect with others.
+Congenital facial nerve paralysis can affect a child starting at birth, and its impact can be significant.
+Kids can experience physical side effects due to congenital facial nerve palsy, along with emotional issues that can affect their self-confidence and ability to connect with others.

-Dr. Babak Azizzadeh of The Facial Paralysis Institute treats congenital facial paralysis and other forms of facial paralysis.
+Dr. Babak Azizzadeh of The Facial Paralysis Institute treats facial paralysis in children and adults.
 He is world-renowned for his expertise in performing facial plastic and reconstructive surgery and head and neck surgery and tailors each treatment to his patient.
-With his extensive approach to treatment of congenital facial paralysis, Dr. Azizzadeh can help a patient alleviate their symptoms at a young age.
+With his extensive approach to treatment of congenital facial paralysis, Dr. Azizzadeh can help a patient alleviate their facial paralysis symptoms at any age.

-What Are the Symptoms of Congenital Facial Paralysis?
+What Are the Symptoms of Congenital Facial Nerve Paralysis?

 - Drooping of one side of the face